 Before we get into this fabulous recipe for Pumpkin Chia Pudding, some other great options that you might enjoy are Breakfast Cookies, 3-Ingredient Shortbread Crisp, Homemade Protein Bars, Pumpkin Custard, Whipped Coconut Pudding, or even Fruit & Nut Cake Squares, but this vegan pudding is another favorite that I’ve been wanting to share with you all for awhile now — and now’s a great time that it’s fall and time for all kinds of things pumpkin.

 Of course, in my opinion, pumpkin should by no means be relegated to fall.
-First of all, it tastes great (have you tried my Pumpkin Snickerdoodles or Soft Pumpkin Cookies yet?
-If not, please do!), but it's also incredibly healthy.
+First of all, pumpkin is just the perfect flavor for so many dishes, but sweet and savory, but it’s also incredibly healthy.

 1 Cup of Cooked Pumpkin has: